rafalicloud/rafdevops/README.md

 Difference b/w Git & Github
 Git and GitHub are not the same thing.
 Git is an open-source, version control software installed on local / client side system and is developed on the Linux operating system; GitHub is a web based service include tools which integrate with VCS like Git and serves as a remote repository for collaborstion.
 You do not need GitHub to use git, but you cannot use GitHub without using VCS like git.

+Stages of Git
+There are three satges of git VCS ...working directory, staging area and local repository.
+Git has three main states that code files can reside in: modified, staged, and committed.